alvinteh/wp-base/README.md

 3. Pull this repository by running `git pull wpbase`.

-4. Initialize and update the WordPress Git submodule by running `git submodule init` and `git submodule update`.
+4. Initialize and install WordPress by running `composer install`.

 5. Open `wp-config.php` and update it with the desired WordPress authentication configuration.